Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: FUTURE DIRECTIONS

 \subsection{Exploration of Solid-state memories}

-Solid-state qubits are formed by electron spins \cite{loss1998quantum} followed by superconducting circuits \cite{kjaergaard2020superconducting}, that are defined as superconducting circuits comprising of Josephson junctions, interconnects, and passive elements, that are designed to behave as a quantum mechanical two-stage system with good isolation.
+Solid-state qubits are formed by electron spins \cite{loss1998quantum} followed by superconducting circuits \cite{kjaergaard2020superconducting}, comprising of Josephson junctions, interconnects, and passive elements, that are designed to behave as a quantum mechanical two-stage system with good isolation.
 Solid state quantum memories are more advantageous and attractive as they can maintain its coherence even at cryogenic temperatures.
-For example, crystalline-solid spin ensembles formed by implanting defects in lattice; such as implanting nitrogen-vacancy (NV) centers into diamonds, or by rare-earth-doped crystals, can be proved coherent for hours at cryogenic temperatures.
+For example, crystalline-solid spin ensembles formed by implanting defects in lattice; such as implanting Nitrogen-Vacancy (NV) centers into diamonds, or by rare-earth-doped crystals, can be proved coherent for hours at cryogenic temperatures.
 Hence, comprehensive efforts are needed to explore the union of superconducting processors and solid-state quantum memories to enhance the performance of transmission and generation of microwave photons.
 Accordingly, steps must be taken to investigate on-chip teleportation between a superconducting qubit and NV in a local quantum memory.
-If these integrations are successful, this hybrid technology would become the most encouraging design to be scaled up into a comprehensive quantum networks.
-Therefore, employing such hybrid quantum computers as end nodes in quantum networking, the next 5-10 years could see the implementation of a hybrid-technology quantum internet globally.
+If these integrations are successful, this hybrid technology would become the most encouraging design to be scaled up into a comprehensive quantum network.
+Therefore, employing such hybrid quantum computers as end nodes in quantum networking, the next 5-10 years could see the implementation of a hybrid-technology QI globally.